Shoal Tower National Historic Site of Canada

 - its symmetry, with circumference and height of equal proportion;

-- the defensive design evident in the high entrance, smooth walls and sparse shuttered openings, bomb-proof construction with thick stone walls at the base, the tin-clad roof and the fireproof nature of its materials such as its stone walls and tin-clad roofing;
+- the defensive design evident in the high entrance, smooth walls and sparse shuttered openings, bomb-proof construction with thick stone walls at the base, the tin-clad roof and the fireproof nature of its materials;

 - its functional interior layout with central staircase giving access to the barrack quarters, the powder magazine and the food provision areas;